splunk/public-o11y-docs/admin/notif-services/splunkplatform.rst

       * - HEC token
         - Enter the HTTP Event Collector token that allows access to your Splunk platform instance.
 To learn more, see :new-page:`Set up and use HTTP Event Collector in Splunk Web <https://docs.splunk.com/Documentation/SplunkCloud/9.2.2403/Data/UsetheHTTPEventCollector>`

+   .. note:: Splunk Observability Cloud doesn't support HEC indexer acknowledgement.
+If you want to use the Splunk platform integration, don't enable HEC indexer acknowledgement in your Splunk Enterprise instance.

 #.
 Select :guilabel:`Next`.
 #.
 On the :strong:`Customize message` page, you see the default template for a Splunk platform integration.
 You can customize your payload to make sure responders have the context needed to resolve the issues.
 To learn more, see :ref:`splunk-platform-variables`.